Skip to main content

 Synthesis of Western Fragment 3

-First, the western fragment 3 was prepared in a few steps as shown in Scheme 1.
-Therefore, the commercially available Grignard 8 was reacted with iodine yielding in 9 which was directly coupled with 10 under copper catalysis to dialkyne 11.
-The central alkyne was reduced by LiAlH4 (directed by the primary alcohol), and then stannylation and protection gave 12 in good to excellent yield and diastereoselectivity.
-Final fragment 3 was synthesized by Pd/Cu catalyzed cross-coupling and oxidation to 3.
+The western fragment 3 was prepared in a few steps, as illustrated in Scheme 1.
+Initially, the commercially available Grignard reagent 8 was reacted with iodine, resulting in the formation of compound 9.
+Subsequently, compound 9 was coupled with compound 10 under copper catalysis to afford the dialkyne 11.
+The central alkyne moiety was then reduced using LiAlH4, with the reduction directed by the primary alcohol group.
+Stannylation and TBS protection were performed, leading to the formation of compound 12 in good to excellent yield and diastereoselectivity.
+Finally, the synthesis of the final fragment 3 involved Pd/Cu-catalyzed cross-coupling and a subsequent oxidation step.

 prorocentin-2.png